-E.U. expected to authorize Oxford-AstraZeneca coronavirus vaccine with limitations
+E.U. authorizes Oxford-AstraZeneca coronavirus vaccine for all adults

 He pointed that the fact that three vaccines are available in Europe only a year after the outbreak began is a “unique success story in medicine.”

-Luisa Beck in Berlin contributed
+Michael Birnbaum reported from Riga, Latvia.
+Luisa Beck in Berlin contributed to this report.